 Course Code MIC4012

 Course Title Applied Microbial Genetics: Case Studies

 Credit Value 2

 Pre-requisites Microbial Genetics (BOT 2072)

 Compulsory/Optional Optional

+Course Content

 Applications in microbial genetics: medicine, agriculture, industry and the environment.
 The theory, practice, and the importance of microbial genetics in these areas are explored through a problem-based approach.
+The

-The topics would change and updated to provide current and relevant review, bioengineering custom microbes, microbial application in phytoremediation, renewable resources, mode of action of antimicrobial agents, biobased nanomaterial, CRISPR/Cas9, Metagenomics, Human microbiome project
+and the importance of microbial genetics in these areas are explored through a problem-based approach.
+The topics would change and updated to provide current and relevant review, bioengineering custom microbes, microbial application in phytoremediation, renewable resources, mode of action of antimicrobial agents, bio-based nanomaterial, CRISPR/Cas9, Metagenomics, Human microbiome project